Octavius-Dante/Tetra-Proxima/CAPM-DAY-10/Readme.md

 </br>

 Before we proceed the cloud connection to ERP system is important it is a pre-requisite for this session
-</br> If cloud connection to On-Premise or ERP is not performed kindly refere this link
+</br> If cloud connection to On-Premise or ERP is not performed kindly refer this link and establish connection
 </br> [SAP CLoud connection](https://github.com/Octavius-Dante/Tetra_Proxima/tree/main/SAP_Cloud_Connector)

 </br>